bioinfodlsu/samar/README.md

 For non-model organisms, the conventional strategy for DE analysis has been to begin by constructing a de-novo transcriptome assembly and annotating it against a high-confidence protein database -- the assembly serving as a reference for read mapping and the annotation allowing for functional analysis of genes found to have DE.

+This pipeline takes in paired-end RNA-seq reads and a reference proteome (which would have been used for annotation in the assembly-based approach) and does the following:
+1. Uses [LAST](http://last.cbrc.jp) to learn the alignment scoring parameters suitable for the input data, and to estimate the paired-end fragment size distribution
-This pipeline uses [LAST](http://last.cbrc.jp) to directly align RNA-seq reads to the high-confidence proteome that would have been otherwise used for annotation, and generates counts that can be fed to a counts-based differential expression analysis tool (e.g. [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)).
+2. Uses [LAST](http://last.cbrc.jp) to directly align RNA-seq reads to the high-confidence proteome that would have been otherwise used for annotation, and generates counts
+3. Estimates the counts of reads aligning to each protein entry, using a rescue strategy for multi-mapping reads.
+4. Runs [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) for differential expression analysis based on the count data.

 # 1. Installation
 This pipeline requires the package manager **Conda** and the workflow management system **Snakemake**.
 All other dependencies are handled automatically by Snakemake.